alirizwan9722/ar97/README.md

-# Contains the project & internship files and results
+# Data Intenships and projects files